 August: Finalised the much awaited e-way bill provisions

 In the second GST meeting, the Council finalised the much awaited e-way bill provisions.
 E-Way bill is an electronically generated document on the GST portal which needs to be generated to transport goods worth Rs.
 50,000 from one place to the other.
 E-Way is a replacement to the ‘Way Bill’ which was a physical document.

 The new bill provisions will make help increasing the movement of goods and make the supply chain more efficient, claims the government.
 Under this mechanism, the entire process becomes easier, eliminates manual errors and prevents tax evasion and revenue leaks.

 September: Nationwide protests by handicraft workers on GST

-Therefore, the government decided to slash the prices on 18 handicraft items which include items like idols made of clay, wood, stone, metals, table and kitchenware, paper machine articles, stone inlay work, statues, worked ivory, bone, shell horn items, cotton quilts, brooms and brushes and some natural fibre products.
+As a result, handicraft workers and traders took to the streets demanding the handmade products to be put back under the zero tax slab.
+Therefore, the government decided to slash the prices on 18 handicraft items which include items like idols made of clay, wood, stone, metals, table and kitchenware and some natural fiber products.

 October: Government reduces the burden on small business and exporters

 With GST, came more compliances, more confusion and more complications for the small business owners.
 For instance, under GST, a trader or an organisation would be required to file 36 returns in a fiscal year, that’s 3 returns a month.
 This would require the small business owners to shell out more time and cost for technical staff, thus increasing the cost of tax compliance.